 Wide Awake in Dreamland

-Two sprites, quick and clever, roamed through a wooded grove in a northern town.
-The tails of their olive-jade overcoats sailed on the shoulders of the wind.
+Two sprites, clever and quick, darted through a verdant and stately wood, jumping from bough-to-bough as they played a game of hide-and-go-seek.
+The tails of their olive-jade overcoats sailed on the shoulders of the wind and shimmered in the evening hours’ thinning light.

 “What is his name?” you may ask.